SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-Feature-Receivers.md

 ms.date: 11/03/2017
 ---
 # Sandbox solution transformation guidance - Feature receivers
-Transform or convert your code-based sandbox solutions to the SharePoint add-in model.
-Learn about the options and strategies of converting existing functionality to SharePoint add-in model or alternative solutions.
+Transform or convert your code-based sandbox solutions to the SharePoint Add-in model.
+Learn about the options and strategies of converting existing functionality to SharePoint Add-in model or alternative solutions.

 _**Applies to:** Add-ins for SharePoint | SharePoint 2013 | SharePoint 2016 | SharePoint Online_